andotalao24/andotalao24.github.io/_pages/about.md

 Jiachen Zhao\
 Neural Conversational AI Workshop @ ICML-23.
 [TL;DR] *We reinterpret In-Context Learning (ICL) of LLMs as contextual retrieval from associative memory motivated by the fact that no gradients update occurs in ICL and analyze error bounds of retrieval errors.
-We relate ICL to humans' memory system and show some biological plausibility.
-We also discuss the implication of our theory to exemplar selection and chain-of-thought.*
+We relate ICL to humans' memory system to show its biological plausibility.
+We also discuss the implication of our theory to exemplar selection and chain-of-thought prompting.*

 ### 2022 *(my undergraduate work)*
 - **Adaptive Fusion of Deep Learning with Statistical Anatomical Knowledge for Robust Patella Segmentation from CT Images**\